ethul/connect-uglify-js/README.md

 `/assets`.
 It is recommended to pick a mount point, otherwise the middleware will conflict with the serving of static files.

-To complete the example, we have write our HTML to request the uglified JavaScript as follows, assuming `index.js` exists in `__dirname/public/javascripts`.
+To complete the example, we can write our HTML to request the uglified JavaScript as follows, assuming `index.js` exists in `__dirname/public/javascripts`.